This story was originally published and last updated .

-To hinder Google from following you around the web, head to your Google Account's activity controls, accessible here and under Settings -> Google -> Manage your Google Account -> Manage your data & personalization.
+To hinder Google from following you around the web, head to your Google Account's activity controls, accessible under myaccount.google.com and Settings -> Google -> Manage your Google Account -> Manage your data & personalization.

-In there, you can turn off Web & App Activity, but note that Google results might become less accurate when you do this.
-You'll also stop Google from collecting data on your Google Assistant usage which severely limits its usefulness.
+In there, you can turn off Web & App Activity, but note that Google results might become a little less accurate when you do this.
+You can also stop Google from collecting data on your Google Assistant usage, but that severely limits its usefulness.
 For example, the Assistant won't respond to personal queries like "What's on my calendar?" or "Read my messages" on any device, including Home speakers — Google sure wants you to supply your data to continue using the Assistant.
 If you're adamant about protecting your privacy, you should probably stop using Google Home speakers and the Assistant altogether anyway.

 You can proceed by turning off YouTube History and, more importantly, Ad personalization.
 When you do that, Google will stop pushing personalized advertisements to you and will instead show you more generic, less relevant content.
 According to Google, it will solely be based on "general factors, like the subject of what you're looking at, the time of day, or your general location."